Kedree/Kedree/README.md

 Hello!
 My name is Kedree Proffitt, and I was a dual major at the University of Michigan Flint pursuing Physics.
 I am currently a PhD student in Medical Physics at Wayne State University.
-I enjoy using technology to make the surreptitious kernels of knowledge that hide in plain sight more obvious.
+I enjoy using modern technology to elucidate the kernels of knowledge that hide in plain sight.
 By using data analytics and a deep understanding of our topic, we can solve any problem that crosses our path.

-Here are some highlights of some interesting projects I have undertaken:
+Here are the highlights of _some_ of the more interesting projects I have undertaken:

 **Radionuclide Physics Teaching (RT4220 Wayne State)**